HOW THE SSA EVALUATES PAIN

 We can’t guarantee that it will be an easy or short process.
 Many people become upset while waiting for the SSA to make a decision or provide a hearing date.
 However, there is very little we can do to make the process go any faster.

 However, we will do our best to prepare your case so that you are ready to present evidence of your pain and medical symptoms.
 We are the legal team with the most experience in Utah and Nevada.
-Find out more information in your Utah SSD benefits.
-Find out more Nevada SSDI and SSI information.
+Find out information about your Utah SSD benefits.
+Find out Nevada SSDI and SSI information.
+You can also learn about California SSDI benefits and Idaho SSDI benefits.
 Contact us for a free review of your benefits today.

 YOU DON’T PAY AN ATTORNEY FEE UNTIL WE WIN BENEFITS